- Tesla Paint Colors S/X/3/Y

 Generally, a factory like Tesla cures the paint and clearcoat using an oven.
 It is completely cured and hard when it leaves the oven and any desired wax or coatings can be safely applied soon afterward at the factory.

-With body shops and related painting operations, they may not have the high-heat ovens used by factories and will need more time for the clear-coat to outgas any remaining solvents.
-The body shop can speed this by selecting the right clear coat formulation for the time of year and adjusting the catalyst.
+With body shops and related painting operations, they may not have the high-heat ovens used by factories and will need more time for the clear coat to outgas any remaining solvents.
+The body shop can speed this up by selecting the right clear coat formulation for the time of year and adjusting the catalyst.

 Automaker (insert any company here) paint is soft.

-A matt finish no harder to create than a gloss finish, but it is very difficult to fix minor errors, dust, or scratches without being noticeable.
+A matte finish is no harder to create than a gloss finish, but it is very difficult to fix minor errors, dust, or scratches without being noticeable.
 You can’t buff out the coat like you can with the glossy clear coat layer.
-In addition, on a matt surface, anywhere you touch will turn glossy from natural oils in your fingers.
+In addition, on a matte surface, anywhere you touch will turn glossy from natural oils in your fingers.
 Areas like around door handles can quickly look ugly.
-There are matt wraps you can apply to your car.
-We suggest you view a car with the same color/matt finish and confirm you’re willing to live with the extra effort it requires.
+There are matte wraps you can apply to your car.
+We suggest you view a car with the same color/matte finish and confirm you’re willing to live with the extra effort it requires.

 Research for this article was done by TeslaTap, along with consulting several paint experts.
 It’s possible some vehicle factories and body shops use different processes.